Alaibe deserves to be Bayelsa governor – Ituamokumo - Vanguard News

 Ituamokumo said that many of those currently parading themselves as members of the Restoration Team were people who came in to enjoy the benefits of the original Restoration Movement which included Mr Alaibe and other notable PDP leaders in the state.

-His words: “Some people ascribed to themselves membership of the Restoration Team.
-I believe these are essentially supporters of Governor Seriake Dickson.
+His words: “Some people ascribed to themselves members of the Restoration Team.
+I believe these are essential supporters of Governor Seriake Dickson.
 I said so because that was the name given to his campaign organisation during his campaign.

 “But let me add that when we talk of Restoration Team in Bayelsa PDP, that was the name that was given to the team that brought Dickson on board as Governor of Bayelsa State.

 “This team was instrumental to Dockson’s emergence as governor of Bayelsa State.
-At a point some left the Restoration Team because of some unpleasant things that they observed in the the Dickson administration.”
+At a point, some left the Restoration Team because of some unpleasant things that they observed in the Dickson administration.”

 The original group that metamorphosed into Restoration Team were a group of friends who were essentially former President Goodluck Jonathan’s supporters when he was still deputy governor of Bayelsa.